 Film and TV production is a major part of Bristol’s economy.
 More than 130 production and post production companies contribute over £140 million, in an industry that employs approximately 3,700 people.

 The BBC‘s Bristol headquarters produce internationally renowned radio, drama, factual and wildlife television whilst the iconic BBC Natural History Unit sits at the centre of ‘Green Hollywood’, the world’s largest concentration of firms producing wildlife content.
-Bristol will be home to Channel 4‘s new creative hub from 2019 onwards when it relocates out of London.
+Channel 4 set up their creative hub in Bristol in 2019, as part of its relocation out of London.

 As well as being home to award-winning production companies including Aardman, Icon Films and Plimsoll Productions, Bristol is also well known for its skilled post production houses such as Films@59, Evolutions and The Farm.